 Again, this particular coding standard is optional for 3rd party Magento developers.

 - Tab size- four spaces

 This guide is about Magento’s internal requirements, particularly for HTML code style for those teams that are involved in the development of CSS and Less code.

 The developers who build Magento extensions & customizations are recommended to make use of these standards.

 This guide is about Google HTML/CSS style guide including some modifications

 Spaces that should be used for indentation-

-The above coding standards should be followed by every professional and beginner in Magento development to get a clean and transparent code.
+The above coding standards should be followed by every professional and beginner in Magento development to get clean and transparent code.